-The action alternatives are also consistent with the WFRHBA, which mandates, among other things, that the Bureau "prevent the range from deterioration associated with overpopulation," and "remove excess horses in order to preserve and maintain a TNEB and multiple use relationships in that area."

-Additionally, 43 CFR 4700.0-6 (a) states that "Wild horses and burros shall be managed as self-sustaining populations of healthy animals in balance with other uses and the productive capacity of their habitat."
+The action alternatives are also consistent with the WFRHBA, which mandates, among other things, that BLM prevent the range from deterioration associated with overpopulation and remove excess wild burros in order to preserve and maintain a TNEB and multiple use relationships in that area.
+In addition, 43 CFR 4700.0-6 (a) states that wild burros shall be managed as self-sustaining populations of healthy animals in balance with other uses and the productive capacity of their habitat.